dmd-program/dmd-100/topics/critical_thinking.md

 ## Ethics

+Ethics is a rational study of moral dilemmas within human action and thought.
+Morals are codes of conduct defined by personal or socially-imposed beliefs and values.
+Ethical studies can ascribe an act to be considered moral, immoral or amoral.
+To be **moral**, the action or thought must be within established codes.
+An **immoral** act is a thought or action that disregards established moral codes.
+An **amoral** act or thought has no relevance to established codes.

+Ethics issues are also design issues because design is as aspect of human action that can have dramatic consequences to a person's livelihood and mortality.
+For example, Facebook has come under fire in recent years for running experiements meant to manipulate their users' moods and implementing privacy controls that automatically revealed private information to a users's personal network.
+[2]

 ## Critical Making

 >Open design heralds new possibilities for artists, scholars, and interested citizens to engage in a simultaneously conceptual and material critique of technologies and information systems in society.[4]